 5TH SUNDAY OF LENT: JOHN 8: 1-11

 Let me share with you a meaningful story: Two friends were walking on the beach and on their journey, they had an argument, and one friend slapped the other one in his face.
 The one who received the slap was hurt, but without saying anything, he wrote in the sand: TODAY MY BEST FRIEND SLAPPED ME IN MY FACE.
 They kept on walking on the shore of the sea and decided to take a bath in the seawater.
-Suddenly the person, who received the slap, started drowning in the water but his friend jumped in the water and saved his friend.
-After he recovered from the sea, he wrote on a stone: TODAY MY BEST FRIEND SAVED MY LIFE: The friend who had slapped and saved his best friend asked him, “After I hurt you, you wrote in the sand and now, you wrote on a stone, why?”
-The other friend replied, “When someone hurts us we should write in the sand where the wind of forgiveness can erase it away.
+Suddenly the person, who received the slap, started drowning in the water, but his friend jumped in the water and saved his friend.
+After he recovered from the sea, he wrote on a stone: TODAY MY BEST FRIEND SAVED MY LIFE: The friend who had slapped and saved his best friend asked him, “After I hurt you, you wrote in the sand, and now, you wrote on a stone, why?”
+The other friend replied, “When someone hurts us, we should write in the sand where the wind of forgiveness can erase it away.
 But, when someone does something good for us, we must write it in the stone where no wind can ever erase it.”
-The Moral message of the story is – if someone did something bad in our lives, intentionally or unintentionally, let us try to forget and forgive, but never forget the good they did for us!
+The Moral message of the story is – if someone did something bad in our lives, intentionally or unintentionally, let us try to forgive and forget, but always remember the good they did for us!

 When we show forgiveness and mercy to others, God will show the same forgiveness and mercy in return to us!
 The story of the adulterous woman, to whom Jesus showed mercy and forgiveness, are good examples to each of us concerning how we want to practice forgiveness and mercy in our lives.